-Camille graduated from Western Carolina University with a bachelor’s degree in business and is currently enrolled in the Alcohol and Other Drugs Studies program in pursuit of the CADC II certification.
-Camille has been working in the drug and alcohol recovery field since 2016 and her passion for helping others through the addiction cycle is undeniable.
+Camille graduated from Western Carolina University with a bachelor’s degree in business and has completed her AODS education through San Diego City College.
+Camille is in the application process for the CADC II certification through CCAPP.
+Camille has been working in the treatment industry since 2016 and her passion for helping others through the cycle of addiction is undeniable.
 Camille’s ability to connect to a diverse group of people, while aiding in the transition period with our clients, helps to lesson relapse potential when transitioning into the AKUA alumni program.
-Through her case management experience, Camille has been able to develop close relationships with numerous other facilities in the San Diego area.
-Her vast resources aid our clients for ongoing support post treatment in hopes of lessening relapse potential.
-Camille’s vision is to provide encouragement, unity, and greater integration throughout the recovery community in San Diego and within the AKUA alumni program.
+Through her case management and community outreach experience, Camille has been able to develop close relationships with several facilities in the San Diego area.
+Her vast resources aid our clients and alumni for ongoing support post treatment in hopes of providing the highest-level of accountability.
+Camille has proven to provide encouragement, unity, and greater integration throughout the recovery community in San Diego and within the AKUA alumni program.
 With numerous weekly meetings and ongoing monthly events, the AKUA alumni program continues to show great success.
 With our strong community, we can process together, have fun together, and ultimately, recover together.